marczz/rest-sphinx-memo/source/Sphinx.rst

 Source code directives.
 -----------------------

-There are very powerful directives in Sphinx for documenting source code, each programming langage has a :sphinx:`specific domains <domains.html>` .
+There are very powerful directives in Sphinx for documenting source code, each programming langage has a :sphrst:`specific domains <domains.html>` .

-The following markups are related to :sphinx:`documenting python source code
+The following markups are related to :sphrst:`documenting python source code <domains.html#the-python-domain>`.
-<domains.html#the-python-domain>`.

 +--------------------------------------+-----------------------------------------------------+
 |``.. module:: name``                  |Marks the beginning of the description of a module   |